Office Hours: Monday-Thursday, 8:00 a.m. – 5:00 p.m. (Closed 12:00-1:00 p.m.). Wednesday by Phone Only.

 SENIORS 80+: Seniors 80+ ride free.
 Must present a photo ID with birth date to the operator.

 FAST reserves the right to confiscate a pass for improper use or for violation of system rules.
-Reproduction of passes is a criminal offense and violators shall be prosecuted.
+Reproduction of passes is a criminal offense, and violators shall be prosecuted.
 Passes cannot be refunded or replaced.
 ALL SALES ARE FINAL.

 Scroll to Top